 Place, location, and landscape have so much importance in Angelou’s narratives, not only I Know Why the Caged Bird Sings but also each of her subsequent books.
 The place of this first book is Stamps, Arkansas: a poor Southern town with fuming racial tensions and fear between blacks and whites, and yet, in the close community of her family, a place which offered Angelou the landscape of childhood, a home of force.

 I believe that one carries the shadows, the dreams, the fears and dragons of home under one’s skin, at the extreme corners of one’s eyes and possibly in the gristle of the earlobe.

 Against these forces, and those more sinister, Angelou becomes deeply self-aware and world-aware.

 Without willing it, I had gone from being ignorant of being ignorant to being aware of being aware.
 And the worst part of my awareness was that I didn’t know what I was aware of.

-Angelou struggles to position her intelligence and power in a world comfortable in its bigotry.
+Angelou struggles to position her intelligence and power in a world comfortable—even celebratory—with its bigotry.

-Read in tandem with Angelou’s Letter to My Daughter.
-The latter, written at the end of a fully-lived life, becomes even more powerful as we imagine it is this young Marguerite, this young caged bird, to whom Angelou directs her wisdom.2
+Read in tandem with Angelou’s soul-nurturing poetry, or Letter to My Daughter written at the end of a fully lived life, powerful because we imagine it is this young Marguerite, this young caged bird, to whom Angelou directs her wisdom.2